 Response Date Appearance

-The date printed on your citation is a Response Date (Due Date), not a court date.
+The date printed on your citation is a Court Date.

 Resetting Your Court Date